Meet the Kentucky Derby horses running in the 2024 race

 - Epic Ride (50-1)

 The field for the 1 1/4-mile race is limited to 20 3-year-olds.
-If another horse scratches from the race before Friday at 9 a.m.
-EDT, then Mugatu is eligible to be added to the field.
+No other horses scratched from the race by Friday morning's deadline, meaning Mugatu, the other colt eligible to draw into the field to fill a vacancy, won't be in the Derby.

 Most of the horses got to the Derby by earning points in the Road to the Kentucky Derby, a series of races that started in September with the Iroquois Stakes, and concluded at the Lexington Stakes on April 13.
 Points were given to the top five finishers in each of the 36 races.